Disruptive Technology: How Businesses Are Adapting to AI, Blockchain, and IoT

-Crisis management, on the other hand, is the process of coordinating an organization's response to a significant issue.
-It involves outlining exactly which team members need to be involved in dealing with a disaster, and how they will be expected to act.
-The focus here is primarily on protecting a company's reputation, profitability, and ability to operate.
+Crisis management, however, is the process of coordinating an organization's response to a significant issue.
+It involves outlining exactly which team members need to be involved in dealing with a disaster.
+It also involves how they will be expected to act.
+The focus here is on protecting a company's reputation, profitability, and ability to operate.

-The exact structure of your business continuity plan may vary depending on your company and the unique threats it can face.
+The exact structure of your business continuity plan may differ for a number of reasons.
+For instance, it can depend on the unique security threats that your company may face.
 However, the general process of developing a business continuity plan usually involves some of the following steps:

 Every business continuity plan begins with a risk assessment.
 This process involves evaluating your company and identifying the areas where it might be vulnerable.
 For instance, some of the most common "risks" businesses can look at include: